 informing the public of specific dangers, such as risks associated with high rainfall or turbulent water.
 Moreover, the county could have easily employed lifeguards to watch the pool if someone drowned.
 Thus, New York's natural geographic exception contradicts the reasonable care standard and ignores how the law can hold actors liable for harm, without imposing a high cost.
 New York Courts are also unclear regarding the duty to warn.
 Although all four departments hold that an open and obvious danger precludes a duty to warn, the Third Department has carved out exceptions.
 For instance, in Comeau v.
 Wray, the Third Department found that a landowner has a duty to warn when he or she has "reason to expect that persons will find it necessary to encounter the obvious danger" and cited the Restatement Second.
-The Restatement Second elaborates on the duty to warn.
+240 The Restatement Second elaborates on the duty to warn.
 In § 343(A), comment f notes that a landowner's duty of reasonable care can include a duty to warn.
-If a landowner can anticipate that an open and obvious danger could harm invitees, then he or she may have a duty to warn or take other reasonable steps to protect the entrant.
-Comment f elaborated on this further:

-There are, however, cases in which the possessor of land can and anticipate should that the dangerous condition will cause physical harm to the invitee notwithstanding its known or obvious danger.
+241 If a landowner can anticipate that an open and obvious danger could harm invitees, then he or she may have a duty to warn or take other reasonable steps to protect the entrant.
+242 Comment f elaborated on this further: There are, however, cases in which the possessor of land can and should anticipate that dangerous condition will cause physical harm to the invitee notwithstanding its known or obvious danger.
 In such cases the possessor is not relieved of the duty of reasonable care which he owes to the invitee for his protection.
-This duty may require him to warn the invitee, or to take other reasonable steps to protect him, against the known or obvious condition or activity, if the possessor has reason to expect that the invitee will nevertheless suffer physical harm.
-Such reason to expect harm to the visitor from known or obvious dangers may arise, for example, where the possessor has reason to expect that the invitee's attention may be distracted, so that he will not discover what is obvious, or will forget what he has discovered, or fail to protect himself against it.
+This duty may require him to warn the invitee, or to take other reasonable steps to protect him, 240 Comeau v.
+Wray, 659 N.Y.S.2d 347, 349 (App.
+Div.
+1997).
+241 RESTATEMENT (SECOND) OF TORTS § 343(A) (A.L.I.
+1965).
+242 See id.